-Brexit in chaos as parliament refuses fast decision on Johnson's deal
+Over to EU on Brexit delay, Johnson says after parliament rejects swift decision

-LONDON (Reuters) - Britain’s departure from the European Union was thrown into chaos on Tuesday after parliament rejected Prime Minister Boris Johnson’s swift timetable to ratify his exit deal, prompting him to halt the legislation while he awaits word from Brussels.
+LONDON (Reuters) - British Prime Minister Boris Johnson said on Tuesday it was up to the EU to decide whether it wanted to delay Brexit and for how long, after a defeat in parliament made ratification of his deal by the Oct.
+31 deadline almost impossible.

-As the clock ticks down to the latest Oct.
-31 deadline for Britain’s departure, Brexit is hanging in the balance as a divided parliament debates when, how and even whether it should happen.
+As the clock ticks down to the deadline for Britain’s departure, Brexit is hanging in the balance as a divided parliament debates when, how and even whether it should happen.

-In a rare victory, lawmakers voted 329 to 299 in favor of Johnson’s Brexit deal at an important second reading, which would open the agreement up to debate and possible amendment.
-It was the first time parliament has signaled support for a deal on how Britain would leave the EU, although still at an early stage in the legislative process.
+In another day of Brexit drama in the 800-year-old Westminster parliament, lawmakers handed Johnson the first major parliamentary victory of his premiership by signaling their support for his deal in an early legislative hurdle.

-But minutes later lawmakers voted 322 to 308 against a motion which set out a three-day schedule to rush the legislation through the House of Commons, which the government says is necessary to achieve Brexit on time.
+But that was overshadowed just minutes later when parliament defeated him on his timetable to rush the legislation through the House of Commons in just three days.

 “I must express my disappointment that the House has yet again voted for delay,” Johnson told parliament.